Buying

 What's the recharging situation?

 So far as ownership goes, Hyundai is betting hard that the Ioniq 5’s clever charging will win over new adopters.
-The car supports 800-volt charging – like the much more expensive Porsche Taycan – and you can juice up from nearly flat to 80-per cent charged in just 18 minutes.
+The car supports 800-volt charging – like the much more expensive Porsche Taycan – and you can juice up from nearly flat to 80 per cent in just 18 minutes.

 Only got time for a five-minute pit stop?
 Even that buys you 62 miles.
-Sounds great… until you learn that all this only occurs if you can find a 350kW rapid-charger, and they’re scarce.
-If you were quick enough to buy a ‘Project 45’ launch edition then early Ioniq 5s were blessed with a two-year membership of the UK’s Ionity network, which is fast and reliable, but rather expensive.
+Sounds great… until you learn that all this only occurs if you can find a 350kW rapid-charger, and they’re still scarce.

 Trending this week